Donald M. Blinken

 Donald Mayer Blinken (November 11, 1925 – September 22, 2022) was an American businessman and diplomat.
-A co-founder of the investment bank Warburg Pincus, he was the chairman of the board of the State University of New York from 1978 to 1990 and served as the United States Ambassador to Hungary from 1994 to 1997.
-His son, Antony Blinken, is the current Secretary of State to U.S. President Joe Biden.
+A co-founder of the private equity firm Warburg Pincus, he was the chairman of the board of the State University of New York from 1978 to 1990.
+He also served as the United States Ambassador to Hungary from 1994 to 1997.
+His son, Antony Blinken, was the seventy-first United States Secretary of State, having served in the cabinet of President Joe Biden.

-Early life
+Early life and education

-Blinken was born on November 11, 1925, in Yonkers, New York, the son of Maurice Blinken and his wife, Ethel (Horowitz).
-His father and mother were of Jewish descent and his father was originally from Kyiv (now the capital of Ukraine).
+Donald Mayer Blinken was born on November 11, 1925, in Yonkers, New York, the son of Maurice Blinken and his wife, Ethel (Horowitz).
+Maurice Blinken was an early backer of Israel and founded the American Palestine Institute which helped persuade the United States to back the creation of Israel.
+His father and mother were of Jewish descent and his father was from Kyiv, the Russian Empire, who, according to Antony Blinken, "fled pogroms in Russia".
 His grandfather was author Meir Blinken.
-Blinken had two brothers, Alan and Robert.
+Blinken has two brothers, Alan and Robert.

 The brothers grew up both in New York City and Yonkers.
 They attended the Horace Mann School.
 Blinken graduated magna cum laude with a bachelor's degree in economics from Harvard University in 1948, after serving in the United States Army Air Corps during World War II in 1944.